ugiordan/ocp-service-mesh-samples/oracle-db/README.md

 ~~~

 Then *mountPath* (i.e., the **ORACLEDB_WALLET_LOCATION**) must coincide with the one selected for the **wallet_location** variable (used to set the *oracle.net.wallet_location* variable) specified in the Oracle URL string. \
-The following is an example URL for connecting to Oracle DB using TCPS and wallet:
+The following is the JDBC URL connection string with JDBC Thin Driver using the TCPS protocol and the SSO Wallet:
 ~~~bash
 export ORACLEDB_URL="jdbc:oracle:thin:@tcps://$ORACLEDB_HOST:$ORACLEDB_PORT/<service-name>?wallet_location=$ORACLEDB_WALLET_LOCATION"
 ~~~